Organised crime in the Netherlands: Organised crime in the Netherlands

-Dutch organized crime in other countries
+Dutch organised crime in other countries

 Dutch criminals are active on Spain's Costa Brava, Costa Blanca and Costa del Sol, as well as the islands of Ibiza and Mallorca.
 Dutch criminal expatriates in the country are involved in drug trafficking, utilising Spain's position as an entry point for Colombian cocaine to smuggle drugs to the Netherlands and associating with British firms in some cases.
 Additionally, Dutch criminals invest in property and legitimate businesses such as hotels and clubs, which provides opportunities for money laundering.
 A crackdown on motorcycle gangs in the Netherlands has resulted in increased activity of Dutch criminal bikers on the Costa del Sol, while Dutch Moroccan drug gangs are also active in the area.

 Dutch fugitives have taken residence in Thailand and have also been involved in money laundering in the country.

 Foreign criminal activity in the Netherlands

 Since approximately 2005 there has been an increase in foreign organised criminal groups committing offences in the Netherlands.
 For instance, on 19 May 2021, an armed car robbery ended in a large-scale police chase through Amsterdam, the death of a suspect, wounding of two more suspects, the arrest of seven suspects and the burning of two high-end get-away vehicles.

 At 14:15 p.m. several reports were made about an armed robbery on the Meeuwenlaan in northern Amsterdam.
 It was reported that around 7 masked and heavily armed people were shooting their weapons, loading gold and diamonds in the back of three vehicles and then fleeing the scene.
 The gold and diamonds were reportedly stolen from a Brinks heavily guarded money transport, which was making a delivery at Schöne Edelmetaal (precious metals) and worth around €50 million.

-After the suspects fled the scene in a Porsche Cayenne, a Audi RS6 and a Renault Espace they ran into police, who responded with a helicopter and according to witnesses, around 40 vehicles.
+After the suspects fled the scene in a Porsche Cayenne, an Audi RS6 and a Renault Espace they ran into police, who responded with a helicopter and according to witnesses, around 40 vehicles.
 In the town of Broek in Waterland, around eight kilometers north of Amsterdam, the vehicles partially split up.
 The driver of the Renault drove into a garden of a resident and opened fire on the police officers chasing him.
 The police officers returned fire and the suspect was killed in this shootout.

 The other vehicles were abandoned and set on fire, after which the remaining suspects fled into a field.
 The police were again shot at and in the returned fire two suspects were wounded.
 In total six suspects were arrested.
 Several hours later another suspect was arrested while driving on the A16 highway near Rotterdam.
 Reports state that the suspects have Belgian and French nationalities.
 The vehicles also carried Belgian and French license plates.
 The suspect killed in the cross-fire was a 47-year-old French citizen.